-After reviewing and accepting a proposed LGR, the Integration panel prepares an XML file containing an equivalent LGR as measured in terms of valid labels and variants produced, but with changes to the metadata and comments for consistency with the other elements of an integration process for the Root Zone LGRs.
+After reviewing and accepting a proposed LGR, the Integration panel prepares an XML file containing an equivalent LGR as measured in terms of valid labels and variants produced, but with changes to the metadata and comments for consistency with the other elements of the integration process for the Root Zone LGRs.
 Collectively, these constitute the Element LGRs.
-From each an annotated HTML file is created mechanically for a more human-readable presentation of the data.

-Element LGRs included from earlier versions of the LGR are updated as to version number and date; minor changes to other metadata and comments for consistency are also applied.
+Unless otherwise noted, Element LGRs included from earlier versions of the LGR are updated as to version number and date; minor changes to other metadata and comments for consistency are also applied.